COVID-19 Vaccine Information

 If I currently have COVID-19 or was exposed to it, should I get vaccinated?

 No. The vaccines should not be given to anyone actively infected with COVID-19 or who may have been exposed to it.
 You can receive the vaccine after you’ve fully recovered, or your quarantine period has ended.
+If you recently had COVID-19, you may consider delaying your next vaccine dose (primary dose or booster) by 3 months from when your symptoms started OR you first received a positive test if you had no symptoms.

 If I have allergies, should I get vaccinated?